-Symphon-E App REST/JSON Lesezugriff
+Symphon-E App REST/JSON Read Access

-1. REST/JSON — Read access
+1. Symphon-E App REST/JSON Read Access

 These instructions describe read access to a Heckert Solar electrical energy storage system via the REST/JSON API.
 Then, the interface’s functionality is explained.